Watson Institute for International and Public Affairs

 Center for Latin American and Caribbean Studies

-Through its programming and undergraduate and graduate-level course offerings, CLACS fosters knowledge, teaching, and research on the history, peoples, environment, languages, and contemporary problems of Latin America and the Caribbean.
-The Center produces a wide range of activities, including lectures, conferences, film screenings, and performances related to the region.
-CLACS also provides direct support for graduate students and scholars whose work is relevant to Latin America and the Caribbean.
+Through its programming and undergraduate and graduate-level course offerings, CLACS fosters knowledge, teaching and research on the history, peoples, environment, languages and contemporary problems of Latin America.

 Center for Middle East Studies